-To adjust VEGACAP 63, first of all remove the housing cover.
+To adjust VEGACAP 69, first of all remove the housing cover.
 Switching point adapta- tion (1) You can adapt the switching point to the solid with the potentiometer.
 Measuring range selec- tion switch (2) With the potentiometer (1) and the measuring range selection switch (2) you can change the sensitivity of the probe to the electrical proper- ties of the product and the conditions in the vessel.
 This is necessary so that the level switch can also reliably detect products e.g. with very low or very high dielectric figure. range 1:0 20 pF Range 2: 0 85 pF Range 3: 0 450 pF Mode adjustment (3) With the mode switch (3) you can change the switching condition of the relay.
 You can set the required mode (max max. detection or overfill protection, min min. detection or dry run protection).
 We recommend connecting according to the idle current principle (relay contact deenergizes when the switching point is reached), because the relay always takes on the same (safe) state if a failure is detected.
 Signal lamp (6) Control lamp for indication of the switching status. green = relay energized red = relay deenergized red (flashing) = failure Switching point adjust- ment The adjustment of the switching point is only possible in installed condition.
 The specifications in parenthesis refer to the preceding illustration.
 Mode max. [mode min.]
-Horizontally mounted probes, angled probes1.
+Horizontally mounted probes, angled probes 1.
 Set mode switch (3) to mode max [min.].
 2. Set meas. range selection switch (2) to range 1.
 3. Make sure the probe is not covered by the medium.
-Turn the potentiometer (1) to 0, the control lamp (6) lights red [lights green]. [lights green].
+Turn the potentiometer (1) to 0, the control lamp (6) lights red [lights green].
 5. To determine the empty switch point, turn the potentiometer (1) very slowly clockwise until the control lamp lights green [lights red].
-If the control lamp still lights red [lights green], then you have to set the meas. range selection switch (2) to the next higher stage and repeat the setting with the potentiometer (1) until the [lights green].
-5. To determine the empty switch point, turn the potentiometer (1) very slowly clockwise until the control lamp lights green [lights red].
 If the control lamp still lights red [lights green], then you have to set the meas. range selection switch (2) to the next higher stage and repeat the setting with the potentiometer (1) until the control lamp lights green [lights red].
+6. Note the position of the potentiometer (1).
+In some cases the lowest range (range 1 = highest sensitivity) is not sufficient to adjust the full switch point.
+This would make another filling procedure necessary.